GavinHuttley/tib/_sources/index.rst.txt

 .. todo:: add a glossary

-.. todo:: convert all you try's to exercises
+.. todo:: convert all `topic` directives to exercises

+.. todo:: add a section describing the Notation used, include semantics of fonts (fixed width for code, variables), :math:`math~variables`, explain meaning of `<a variable>`